Rights and obligations for tenants and landlords

 Good tenant conduct

 Tenants must comply with legal requirements and behave in a manner befitting a proper and decent tenant.
-When renting a room in a student house, a tenant may be subject to rules and regulations that differ compared to renting a detached house.
+When renting a room in a student house, a tenant may be subject to rules and regulations that differ compared to renting a self-contained apartment or studio.
 Good tenant conduct, in any case, includes using the property in accordance with its intended purpose, without causing inconvenience to the landlord or third parties.
 In addition, the (timely) payment of the rent is seen as a characteristic of good tenant conduct.
 If the tenant does not behave in a manner befitting a good tenant, the landlord may request the court to terminate the tenancy contract – this only happens in very serious cases, though.

 Good tenant conduct includes:

-• Ensuring the accommodation is free from damage
+- Ensuring the accommodation is free from damage

-• Ensuring the landlord does not suffer any losses (e.g. loss of rent resulting from the tenant’s behaviour)
+- Ensuring the landlord does not suffer any losses (e.g. loss of rent resulting from the tenant’s behaviour)

-• Ensure damage to environment and local residents (e.g. noise nuisances) is prevented – for example, not being a noise nuisance, taking out your garbage at the correct times, and not leaving your bike in the middle of the hallway or entrance
+- Ensure damage to environment and local residents (e.g. noise nuisances) is prevented – for example, not being a noise nuisance, taking out your garbage at the correct times, and not leaving your bike in the middle of the hallway or entrance

 Tenants are also liable for any damage to the property caused by their guests.